greatlog/greatlog.github.io/index.md

 ## About Me

-I recevied my bachelor degree in school of mechanical engineering from Shanghai Jiao Tong University (SJTU), and Ph.D degree in Institute of Automtation, Chinese Academy of Sciences (CASIA).
-I am currently a full-time researcher at Beijing Academy of Artificial Intelligence (BAAI).
+I received my bachelor's degree from the School of Mechanical Engineering at Shanghai Jiao Tong University (SJTU) and my Ph.D. degree from the Institute of Automation, Chinese Academy of Sciences (CASIA).
+I am currently a full-time researcher at the Beijing Academy of Artificial Intelligence (BAAI).

 ## Research Interests